rschristopher/rschristopher.github.io/src/criticisms/index.md

 There is a lot of criticism of Bitcoin, a lot, especially from journalists and so-called experts, and yet despite the constant criticism, it's nearly impossible to find critics that understand
  Bitcoin, let alone demonstrates that understanding.

-In practice if these critics were right,
+In practice, if these critics were right,
  Bitcoin should have been dead years ago.
-And yet despite this, the quality of the criticisms haven't improved as Bitcoin has succeeded.
+And yet despite this, the quality of the criticism hasn't improved even as Bitcoin has succeeded.
 The criticism has become incessant noise with very little signal.

 !!! info "*The more one learns about Bitcoin, the more of a supporter one becomes.*"

-This suggests
+This of course suggests
  that the critics are stupid,
  lazy, and intellectually dishonest
  (being so unabashedly uninterested in the pursuit of truth).
-In fact, most of the media today seems to function as propaganda defending the status quo, and accepting without question the dictates of power.
+It would even seem that most of the media function as propaganda defending the status quo, and accepting without question the dictates of power.

 However,
  this also presents a significant weakness of
  Bitcoin.
-Lack of competent criticism poses a serious risk.
+Lack of competent criticism
+ poses a serious risk,
-Especially for something as important as money and the separation of money and state.
+ especially for something as important as money, and the separation of money and state.

 !!! warning "*The biggest risk to Bitcoin is its lack of competent crítics.*"